FilipDominec/nihilnovi/README.md

 ### Accepted file formats
 PlotCommander will try to understand all common formatting of *.dat (or, *.csv) files.
 A minimal example:

     column1 column2
+    10		500
     20.5    345
     30      5.67e2

-Running `./plotcommander.py minimal.dat` will open a window showing a two-segment line.
+Running `./plotcommander.py test_files/minimal.dat` will open a window showing a two-segment line.
+If the first line cannot be interpreted as numbers, it will consider it a *header*, i.e. this plot will correctly recognize the x- and y-axis names.

+Using the excel parser, it can also plot the first pair of columns (from the first sheet) XLS files.
+An example is in `./plotcommander.py test_files/xlstest.xls`.

 ### PAQ - presumably asked questions